 After all our exploration, our party hit up the king of Walse, to beg him to turn off the Crystal enhancing device.
 Our characters seemed to be under the impression that the Crystals were being broken by over-reliance on these machines, an impression that was coming from nowhere as, again, the Wind Crystal sequence did not even attempt to establish these machines.
-It was a hackneyed bit of environmentalism that is only going to get stupider once the big bad arrives on the scene.
-But for now: clean water is pollution, flowing air is pollution, steamships (which we will encounter later) are 100% fine and fully advocated.
+It was a hackneyed bit of environmentalism that is only going to get stupid once the big bad arrives on the scene.
+But for now: clean water is an analogy for pollution, flowing air is an analogy for pollution, steamships (which we will encounter later) are 90% approved and run perpetually once charged.

 The discussion with the King was interrupted when another meteor landed near the Tower of Walse, and we went to investigate.
 At the tower, we got bad news, but seemingly unrelated to the meteor: a Garula has gone berserk and attacked Walse Tower.
 Rushing in, we climbed a short dungeon to reach the Crystal.
 This dungeon included some hidden areas connected by vines that really did benefit from blending into the scenery – I have no problems with this kind of blending for secret areas, just for mandatory ones.
 At the top of the tower, we found the monster trying to attack the crystal.
 A knight of Walse fended it off, shouting that “they” were controlling the Garula, but he was knocked aside and we took over.

-Just then, the Knight of Walse got back up, muttering to “Lord Galuf” that “they” (a different “they” this time) have to protect the Fire Crystal.
+Just then, the Knight of Walse got back up, muttering to “Lord Galuf” that the party has to protect the Fire Crystal.
 Unfortunately, he died of his wounds before he could fill in any more blanks.
 Things got worse as we gathered up the Crystals for our new Job classes, as the Tower began to collapse as the oceans went haywire without the Water Crystal, and we were only rescued from the raging seas by Syldra!
 Yes, Faris’ big sister had returned from death to save us and immediately die again!
 What a champ!
 It wasn’t funny when Cid did it in IV and it’s not dramatic now.
 To make matters worse, one of the job Crystals was left behind in the tower.

 Returning to Walse, we found that a soldier from the far west had arrived, somehow, via the meteor.
 We set out to investigate, but before we left, it was time to check out our new magic career paths.

 The second was the Time Mage, which was concerned mostly with buffs and debuffs.
-Now, very much despite our impressions going in to this Marathon, it’s turned out that, so far, Final Fantasy games have made good use of their buffs and debuffs, and so we weren’t about to snub a class that could cast Haste, Slow and even upgraded forms of both, not to forget such fundamentals as Float and Teleport.
+Now, so far Final Fantasy games have made good use of their buffs and debuffs( very much against our impressions going in to this Marathon), and so we weren’t about to snub a class that could cast Haste, Slow and even upgraded forms of both, not to forget such fundamentals as Float and Teleport.
 That said, we did not use the Time Mage quite yet.

 The third class was the Summoner.
-Introduced much earlier in the game than in FFIII, FFV’s Summoners must still earn most of their spells in hidden boss fights (though as I said, some early-level spells were still available for sale in Walse).
-That said, Summoners are nowhere near as powerful as those of games previous and upcoming.
-They can essentially be considered a means of causing evened group damage, where regular Black Magic spells cast on a group have their damage divided between all targets.
+Introduced much earlier in the game than in FFIII, FFV’s Summoners must still earn most of their spells in hidden boss fights, so aren’t very useful at the moment (though as I said early, some trifling spells were available for sale in Walse).
+Eventually, you will fill out the Summon list, but bear in mind that Summoners are nowhere near as powerful as those of games previous and upcoming.
+They should instead be considered a means of causing evened group damage around par with similarly-levelled Black spells cast on a single target, whereas regular Black Magic spells cast on a group have their damage divided between all targets.
 We decided to train Faris as a Summoner, though she was still in the middle of her Blue Mage training at the time we acquired the job.
 I can’t quite remember when the switch-over happened, but it was after we got Shiva in the Summon list, just a few steps from now.

 The remaining classes from the Water Crystal have proved less useful in the long run.
 The Berserker has a high strength but is completely uncontrollable and so undesirable.
 We never touched it.
 Going in the complete opposite direction (with lots of micro-management instead of no management at all), we have the Mystic Knight, who can enchant their blade with a spell that will strike every time they do, a potentially good return for a slow start-up.
 Unfortunately, the Mystic Knight’s combat stats (save Agility) don’t compare to Knight and even some later classes.
 At the time of writing this journal (between play sessions 3 and 4), we had never used the Mystic Knight.